The Space Between Us (film): Plot

-Multi-billionaire Nathaniel Shepard, CEO of Genesis, launches the first mission to colonize Mars.
+Billionaire CEO Nathaniel Shepard launches the first mission to colonize Mars.
 During the journey, astronaut Sarah Elliot discovers she is pregnant.
-She gives birth to Gardner after landing on Mars, and dies shortly afterwards from eclampsia; the father is unknown.

-Gardner is kept on Mars as a secret; they fear a public relations disaster and returning to Earth could be dangerous to his health.
+She gives birth to Gardner after landing on Mars, and dies afterwards from eclampsia; the father is unknown.
+Gardner's birth is kept secret, as Shepard fears a public relations disaster and returning to Earth could be dangerous to his health.
 He is raised by astronaut Kendra Wyndham and the other scientists on Mars.

 Sixteen years later, Gardner hacks into a robot he helped build to gain access to his mother's personal belongings.
 He finds a wedding ring and a video of Sarah and a man in a beach house.
 Convinced that the man is his father, Gardner becomes determined to find him.
 Gardner regularly uses an Internet chatroom to talk to Tulsa, a street-smart girl from Colorado living in the foster-care system.
 He tells her he is confined to a penthouse due to osteogenesis imperfecta.
 They discuss their plans for the future and he promises to visit her someday.

-Kendra video calls Nathaniel and Genesis director Tom Chen; she says that Gardner is extremely intelligent and wants him to be allowed to go to Earth.
-Nathaniel refuses; Gardner would have to have a risky surgery to increase his bone density and train to adapt to Earth's atmospheric pressure.
-He both undergoes the surgery and training against Nathaniel's wishes and boards a shuttle for Earth with Kendra and several other astronauts.
+Kendra contacts Nathaniel and Genesis director Tom Chen to request that Gardner be allowed to go to Earth.
+Nathaniel refuses as Gardner would need risky surgery to increase his bone density and training to adapt to Earth's atmospheric pressure.
+Gardner secretly undergoes the surgery and training against Nathaniel's wishes and boards a shuttle for Earth with Kendra and several other astronauts.